-A hernia commonly forms by a combination of pressure, an opening or weakness to your muscle.
-Tissue or an organ pushes through the opening or weak point.
+Hernias commonly form by a combination of pressure and an opening or weakness to your muscle.
+Tissue or an organ pushes through the opening or weak point or previous surgery.

 How is a hernia diagnosed?

-- Physical examination: your doctor will feel for a bulge when you stand, cough and strain.
+- Physical examination: your doctor will feel for a defect in the muscle when you stand, cough, and strain.

 Should a hernia be fixed?

 - An untreated hernia won’t go away without surgery.